Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 - installing our Security Onion ISO image
 - configuring for IMPORT
+- logging into :ref:`soc`
-- running :ref:`so-import-pcap` and importing one or more pcap files
+- navigating to :ref:`grid` and importing a pcap or evtx file
-- logging into :ref:`soc` to review alerts and logs
+- reviewing alerts and logs

 After following the screenshots, you can skip to the :ref:`soc` section.